apache/flink/docs/ops/config.md

 {% include generated/web_configuration.html %}

-### Full Flink Master Options
+### Full JobManager Options

-**Master / JobManager**
+**JobManager**

 {% include generated/all_jobmanager_section.html %}

 **Blob Server**

-The Blob Server is a component in the Flink Master / JobManager.
+The Blob Server is a component in the JobManager.
 It is used for distribution of objects that are too large to be attached to a RPC message and that benefit from caching (like Jar files or large serialized code objects).

 {% include generated/blob_server_configuration.html %}